 Scott was elected by acclimation in September 2009.
 He has been involved with the Columbia Falls School system since 2000 as a volunteer parent in the classroom.
 He currently serves on the School Board’s Disciplinary Committee.

-Scott and Jan have one daughter, McKenna, currently enrolled as a freshman at Columbia Falls High School.
-As a family they enjoy hiking, skiing, rafting, hunting, biking, golfing, and wrestling with their golden retriever Mya.
-As a family they feel very fortunate to be living in this part of the world calling Columbia Falls their home.
-Scott’s local community involvement includes teaching for the American Heart Association, serving on the A.L.E.R.T.
-Board, teaching both Bow Hunter Education and Snowmobile Safety for the State of Montana, and refereeing youth soccer.
+Scott and Jan have one daughter, McKenna, a Columbia Falls High School graduate who is currently attending Gonzaga University in Spokane, Washington.
+As a family they enjoy hiking, rafting, golfing, skiing, biking, hunting, attending Columbia Falls Wildcat school events, and wrestling with their golden retriever Mya.
+They feel very fortunate to be living in this part of the world calling Columbia Falls their home.
+Scott’s local community involvement includes instructing CPR/First Aid for the American Heart Association, serving on the A.L.E.R.T.
+Air Ambulance Board, instructing Bow Hunter Education for the State of Montana, and teaching Snowmobile Safety for the State of Montana.

 Scott can be contacted via email at Semmerich2017@gmail.com or by telephone at 406-892-7466.